TonyYangHan/cse15l-lab-reports/lab-report-2-week-1.md

 e.
 Stop the timer

 f.
-Calculate and record the time it takes (in hours) to completed 100 times of operation a-e
+Calculate and record the time it takes (in hours) to completed 100 times of operation a to e

 Note: For our group, we achieved one trial in 2 min and 20 seconds.